mmaleiter/compose_example/README.md

 This is a basic android example that uses jetpack compose, dagger-hilt, navigation and other libraries generally used in android apps.
-It has two screens.
+It has three screens.
-On home screen you can search for images and mark items as favourite.
+On home screen you can search for images and mark items as favourite, open the web site on pixaba or open a pager view in a slide show mode.
 If you click on an item you land on the detail screen.
-There you see a larger version of the image and some data of the json response.
+There you see a larger version of the image and some data related to the image.

 To be able to load data you need to create an account on pixabay.com and register the apiKey in a file